peterchettiar/trading-volatility/README.md

 > Note: If you really need to, please do your own research on the individual assets listed in the table above.
 It will not be gone through in this README file.

+**Disclaimer**: The two ETFs that are to be used in our trading strategies are meant to give us long and short exposure to VIX Futures.
+This should not be traded individually as a "buy-and-hold" strategy.
+This is because the underlying assets in the ETF are actual futures contracts that are being rolled over everytime the contract expires, hence the negative roll-yield effect if term structure of the VIX Futures in contango.
+Therefore, it would be advised to understand more on `VIXY` and `SVXY`, and realise that these are assets that need to be actively managed as well as to be intended for short-term use.

 ## 2. Trading Strategies

 Now that we have a working knowledge of the various concepts associated with the VIX index as well as its derivation, we can now move on to the crux of the research article; _The Trading Strategies_.